 Andrew C. M. Austin received the BE (Hons) and PhD degrees in Electrical and Electronic Engineering from the University of Auckland in 2007 and 2012, respectively.
 From 2011 to 2013 he was a postdoctoral researcher with the Electromagnetics Group at the University of Toronto, Canada.
 From 2014 to 2016 he was a scientist with the Telecommunication Circuits Laboratory at Ecole Polytechnique Federale de Lausanne, Switzerland.
 In November 2016 he returned to The University of Auckland to take up an academic post with the Department of Electrical and Computer Engineering.

 Research | Current

-My current research is focused around three main themes:
+My current research is focused around five related themes:

 Teaching | Current

 Advanced Radio Systems ELECTENG 737